 MoMA PS1 Warm Up (through September)

-MoMA PS1’s Warm Up is an immersive multimedia experience: a rollicking outdoor concert housed in an installation created by the winner of PS1 and MoMA’s Young Architects Program.
-In addition to enjoying live music, DJs and dancing, guests are encouraged to explore everything PS1 has to offer—admission to Warm Up includes access to all exhibitions.
+A rollicking outdoor concert housed in an installation created by the winner of PS1 and MoMA’s Young Architects Program, Warm Up is an immersive multimedia experience.
+In addition to enjoying live music, DJs and dancing, visitors can explore everything PS1 has on view—admission to Warm Up includes access to all exhibitions.

 French Louie.
 Photo: Amy Lombard

-The celebrated dining program, which takes place each winter and summer, affords the opportunity to dine on two- or three-course prix-fixe lunches and dinners at hundreds of New York City’s world-class restaurants.
-Diners can enjoy a range of fare by some of the City’s top chefs.
+The celebrated program, which takes place each winter and summer, serves diners two- or three-course prix fixe lunches and dinners at hundreds of world-class restaurants.
+Each season some of the City’s top chefs prepare a range of fare.

 Harlem Week.
 Photo: Michelle Rick

-Don’t let the name fool you—Harlem Week lasts for almost twice that length.
-It makes sense, as seven days is hardly enough time to capture all the history and culture of this vibrant neighborhood.
-The annual celebration features performances, vendors and tributes at assorted venues.
-Making it even more of a must-do: most of the festivities are free.
+Don’t let the name fool you—Harlem Week lasts almost twice that long.
+It makes sense, as seven days is hardly enough time to capture all the history and cultural cachet of this vibrant neighborhood.
+The celebration is full of performances, vendors and tributes at assorted venues.
+Most of the festivities are free, which cements it as a must-do.

 Broadway in Bryant Park.
 Courtesy, BPC

-Pack your lunch and head to Bryant Park for these midday, hour-long concerts, performed by cast members from Broadway’s most popular musicals.
-You can nab one of the chairs set up on the lawn or bring your own blanket to enjoy the tunes on the grass.
+Pack (or pick up) your lunch and head to Bryant Park for these hour-long midday concerts by cast members from Broadway’s most popular musicals.
+Nab one of the chairs on the lawn or bring your own blanket and catch the show from the grass.

 Hong Kong Dragon Boat Festival.
 Photo: Julienne Schaer